Revisiting Flavor Model and Leptogenesis: Leptogenesis in flavor model

 The Dirac neutrino mass matrix is given in Eq.~\eqref{eq:Dirac-neutrino-mass-matrix}.
 Then, the Dirac Yukawa matrix in the real diagonal base for the right-handed Majorana neutrino mass matrix $Y_D^\text{L}$ is written as

 which comes from the leading order of the Dirac neutrino Yukawa interactions.
 The $Y_D^{\text{L}\dagger }Y_D^\text{L}$ is obtained as

 Therefore the CP asymmetry parameter is zero.
-In order to obtain the non-zero CP asymmetry, we consider the next-leading order for the Yukawa interactions of the Dirac neutrinos.
-The superpotential for the next-leading order in the Yukawa interactions of the Dirac neutrinos is written as
+In order to obtain the non-zero CP asymmetry, we consider the NLO for the Yukawa interactions of the Dirac neutrinos.
+The superpotential for the NLO in the Yukawa interactions of the Dirac neutrinos is written as